Main Page | Robinson Home Page | Maps

 In 1745 we have the following deed for Thomas Roberson and his wife Mary:

 Thomas Roberson and Mary, his wife, of Edgecombe County [North] Carolina to [13 Jun 1745] Christopher Hudson of St Andrew's Parish in Brunswich Co Vir for L45 one certain tract of land and plantation containing about 150 acres lying in a bent on the northside of Roanoke River in St Andrew's Parish in Brunswick and bounded by the line of John Clemens deceased, a line the said Roberson and William Toms made between themselves.
 The land was patented to John Davis of St Andrew's Parish in Brunswick Co and afterwards sold by Davis to William Toms who sold it to Thomas Roberson.
 S/Thomas Roberson, Mary (her X mark) Roberson.
 Witness: John Wilkins, Mary (her X mark) Wilkins, William Taber.
 Recorded Pg 84, Brunswick Co VA DB 3, 3 Oct 1745.

-Note: See Spotsylvania Co VA for an earlier Thomas Robinson who may have been the Thomas Robinson found in Brunswick Co VA.
+Note: See my notes on Spotsylvania Co VA for an earlier Thomas Robinson who may have been the Thomas Robinson found in Brunswick Co VA.

 Thomas Roberson (Robinson) is now in Edgecombe Co, NC.
 In 1746, Granville Co, NC is formed out of part of Edgecombe Co and Thomas Roberson is found with the following deed: